YutingZhang1/LunarVisualising/README.md

 ## Introduction

-This paper introduces a technique for visualising intercity population movement using **Voronoi treemaps** [(Jahn et al., 2021)](https://github.com/m-jahn/WeightedTreemaps), drawing inspiration from **lunar phase arrangements**.
-This technique assigns different colours to 365 cities in China.
+This paper introduces a visualization technique for intercity population movement called Lunar Phase Visualization.
+By utilizing a method based on **Voronoi treemaps** [(Jahn et al., 2021)](https://github.com/m-jahn/WeightedTreemaps)and drawing inspiration from lunar phase arrangements, this innovative approach uses the moon's changing phases to represent data decreases, assigning different colors to 365 cities in China.

 The maximum value within a given period serves as **the control group**.
 Shaded areas illustrate reductions in intercity population flow (waning phase), enabling a more intuitive comparison of changes during each year's Spring Festival.